COSC3020/tsp-held-karp-kkrweb/README.md

 This matches the theoretical expectation for the help karp algorithm per the attatched python TSP solution source.

-...This source was consulted to verify how reasonable the computed runtime of my implementation actually was or not, as I thought it appeared off.
+...This source (the GeeksforGeeks cited below) was consulted to verify how reasonable the computed runtime of my implementation actually was or not, as I thought it appeared off.

 I barely looked at the actual logic and code of the python source as its uber condensed look makes my eyes want to explode.